RF Microstrips and Ground Plane Clearance: How Close is Too Close?

 It’s quite clear that the 3W rule is overly conservative, except in cases with stripline routing in thin dielectrics.
 Follow it if you like as it will prevent excessive interference with your impedance.
 However, that distance might not provide the isolation you need.
 This is one area that can be tested with a field solver by looking at coupled network parameters and crosstalk coefficients between different interconnects.

-The above results show the case where the laminates supporting a microstrip or symmetric stripline have Dk = 4.1.
+The above results show the case where the laminates supporting a RF microstrip or symmetric stripline have Dk = 4.1.
 What happens if instead we use a lower Dk laminate?
 Will this affect the results.

 Indeed, the results are affected because the capacitance back to the nearby copper pour will be lower.
-This is because the parasitic capacitance between a trace and the nearby pour is proportional to the dielectric constant in both stripline and microstrip configurations.
+This is because the parasitic capacitance between a trace and the nearby pour is proportional to the dielectric constant in both stripline and RF microstrip configurations.
 Therefore, lower parasitic capacitance between these structures would mean we should expect lower impedance deviation for a given trace-to-pour clearance.

 The graph below shows more simulation results for the clearance/width ratio, but on a Dk = 3 material (such as RO3003).
 We can see that a lower clearance/width ratio is allowed near copper pour, including in the case of very thin laminates.
 These results are supportive of certain designs such as RF systems on thin laminates, as well as HDI designs with fine pitch.